-When this bond breaks, there is a pretty adverse effect in the child’s physical, mental as well as emotional health.
+When this bond breaks, there is a pretty adverse effect on the child’s physical, mental as well as emotional health.
 Due to some uncontrollable reasons, many children are forced to switch schools.
-Some children who switch schools in their same neighborhood don’t have much problems adjusting to the environment.
+Some children who switch schools in their same neighborhood don’t have any problems adjusting to the environment.
 But for others who not only switch schools but also switch their neighborhoods, face a lot of adjustment issues.

 What are some reasons children switch schools?

-1) Quality of Education:
+1) Quality of Education

-2) Problems at School:
+2) Problems at School

-Sometimes, there may be some issues that the child faces at his/her school like bullying, name calling, too much pressure, unnecessary restrictions, punishments, etc. Sometimes, the school may have been in the news for wrong reasons like child abuse, robbery, attack, weak infrastructure, accidents, etc. For the sake of the safety of their children, parents prefer to shift schools.
+Sometimes, there may be some issues that the child faces at his/her school like bullying, name-calling, too much pressure, unnecessary restrictions, punishments, etc. Sometimes, the school may have been in the news for wrong reasons like child abuse, robbery, attack, weak infrastructure, accidents, etc. For the sake of the safety of their children, parents prefer to shift schools.

-3) Work Transfer:
+3) Work Transfer

 Another well-known and common reason is when parents are transferred from one place to another as a part of their work.
 At such times, parents prefer to move cities along with their immediate families.

-4) Financial Issues:
+4) Financial Issues

-5) Issue with the child:
+5) Issue with the child